-Amazon Prime Day, the retailer's big annual saving event, will be here before we know it.
-Normally held in July in honor of Amazon's July 5 founding date, Prime Day could arrive as early as June this year.
+Prime Day 2021, Amazon's seventh annual shopping bonanza, will be here before we know it.
+Normally held in July to celebrate Amazon's July 5, 1994 founding date, Prime Day could arrive as early as June this year.

-Amazon announced in its first-quarter earnings release, Prime Day 2021 will occur later in the second quarter (Q2) of this year, which suggests June.
-For financial accounting and reporting, Q2 is the period between April 1 to June 30.
+According to Amazon's first-quarter earnings report, Prime Day 2021 will occur later in the second quarter (Q2) of this year, which suggests June.
+This news corroborates previous reports that Prime Day 2021 is slated for a June calendar date.

 Be sure to check out our Prime Day 2021 hub for this year's best Prime Day deals.